rehierl/node-tree-outliner/3-basic-design/3-7-0-extensions.md

 Note that this option has the same problematic as parent containers (i.e. presequent nodes must be edited in order to change the relationship of subsequent sections).
-Consequently, and depending on the specific notation of such modifiers, authors could have difficulties to notice the reasons behind the relationship between two subsequent sections.
+Consequently, and depending on the specific notation of such modifiers, authors could have difficulties to understand the reasons behind the relationship between two affected sections.

 > options when exiting a type-2 sectioning node